 Article 4 (2)(e) requires that that staff have the legal powers to carry out official controls and to take the measures provided for in this Regulation.

-The chief veterinary officer and official veterinarians are authorised to carry out official controls as required by Regulation 882/2004.
+The county veterinary officer and temporary veterinary inspectors are authorised to carry out official controls as required by Regulation 882/2004.